CortexDev-Official/CortexDev-Support/README.md

 Note!: I have no collaboration with YouTuber Calvin; this Modpack is fan-made.

-Calvin's Survival Experience License: All Rights Reserved
+Calvin's Survival Experience License: All Rights Reserved (ARR)

 -------------------------------------